aiviaghost/CTF_Writeups/ImaginaryCTF/Web/Sinking_Calculator/README.md

 config.__class__.__init__.__globals__.os.popen('cat flag | xxd -b').read()
 ```

 74 characters!
 We paste it into the input field and... no flag :(.
 Why?
-Well the assumption this exploit relies on is that xxd is installed, which is not the case on the challenge server.
+Well the assumption this exploit relies on is that ```xxd``` is installed, which is not the case on the challenge server.
 Is all hope lost?
-No. After googling a bit for alternatives to xxd I found this helpful Stackoverflow post https://stackoverflow.com/questions/1765311/how-to-view-files-in-binary-from-bash mentioning od.
-With the command od -b we convert the contents to octal, that is base 8 (It's also conveniently one character shorter than xxd).
+No. After googling a bit for alternatives to ```xxd``` I found this helpful Stackoverflow post https://stackoverflow.com/questions/1765311/how-to-view-files-in-binary-from-bash mentioning ```od```.
+With the command ```od -b``` we convert the contents to octal, that is base 8 (It's also conveniently one character shorter than ```xxd```).
 We will have to do some post processing though because od produces 7 character long line numbers which we have to filter out to read the actual flag, but that is easy enough to automate.
 Turns out we can also skip accessing the attribute ```__class__``` and go directly to ```__init__```.
 The working exploit, all tricks included, is the following 59 character exploit.

 ```python
 config.__init__.__globals__.os.popen('nl * | od -b').read()